makandz/synduce/README.md

  * What deployment tool(s) are you using and how
  * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it!

+### GitHub Workflow

 The initial step is to first decide what specific part of the application each team member wants to work on.
 Once this is decided we go ahead and all of the team members use a separate branch whenever for each individual task.
 If we are adding some feature related to a task we can branch further from there and once done, merge into the respective task branch.
 In this part of the project the development branches were seperated into frontend and backend, and each member merged to the respective portion of the development branch.

+### Deployment

 The deployment of the application is done through GitHub Actions.
 When deploying to the backend we update all the AWS Lambda functions that we are using, downloads all the dependencies with npm, bundle it all together, create and build the Docker image.
 The cloud service we are using to host our web application is Heroku and there is a GitHub actions set up for this as well.